 Private Stays

 You will enjoy the privacy of your own studio or villa.
-We don’t live permanently in Crete, but when we are away, our housekeepers, Isobel and Walter, make sure everything is perfectly taken care of.
+We don’t live permanently in Crete, but when we are away, our housekeepers, Pauline and Marie, make sure everything is perfectly taken care of.
 Check-in and check-out are self-service.

 You can prepare breakfast and other meals in the kitchenette indoors or at the outdoor counter.
 In the nearby villages of Gavalochori and Vamos (2–3 km), as well as in the coastal towns of Almyrida and Kalives, you’ll find bakeries, small grocery shops, and lovely restaurants.